 - Stock-based compensation - Although stock-based compensation is an important aspect of the compensation paid to our employees, the grant date fair value varies based on the derived stock price at the time of grant, varying valuation methodologies, subjective assumptions, and the variety of award types.
 This makes the comparison of our current financial results to previous and future periods difficult to interpret; therefore, we believe it is useful to exclude stock-based compensation from our non-GAAP financial measures in order to highlight the performance of our business and to be consistent with the way many investors evaluate our performance and compare our operating results to peer companies.
 Our stock-based compensation non-GAAP financial measures exclusion includes non-cash stock-based compensation expense and payroll taxes related to stock-based compensation awards. - CEO transition charges - CEO transition charges represent the charges incurred associated with the separation agreement we entered into with Michael Loparco in November 2022.
 We exclude these CEO transition charges from our non-GAAP financial measures to provide a useful comparison of our operating results to prior periods and to our peer companies because such amounts are not representative of our normal operating activities. - Restructuring charges - Restructuring charges represent the charges incurred associated with certain actions to restructure parts of the Company within the U.S. and Canada.
-These charges include severance and related expenses for workforce reductions, lower of cost and net realizable value adjustments to inventory and long-lived assets that will no longer be used in operations, and termination fees for any contracts cancelled as part of these programs.
+These charges include severance and related expenses for workforce reductions, lower of cost and net realizable value adjustments to inventory and long-lived assets that will no longer be used in operations, and termination fees for any contracts cancelled as part of these programs, actions.
 We exclude these items from our non-GAAP financial measures when evaluating our continuing business performance as such items vary significantly based on the magnitude of the restructuring action and do not reflect future expected operating expenses.
-In addition, these charges do not necessarily provide meaningful insight into the fundamentals of current or past operations of our business. - Joint venture formation fees - Joint venture formation fees represent the charges incurred associated with the formation of GreenBox, which was established on July 21, 2023.
+In addition, these charges do not necessarily provide meaningful insight into the fundamentals of current or past operations of our business. - Joint venture formation fees - Joint venture formation fees represent the charges incurred associated with the formation of GreenBox, which was established formed on July 21, 2023.
 It primarily includes investment banker fees, legal fees, transaction fees, advisory fees, and certain other professional fees.
-We exclude joint venture formation fees from our non-GAAP financial measures to provide a useful comparison of our operating results to prior periods and peer companies because such amounts vary significantly based on the magnitude of the joint venture and do not reflect our core operations. - Equity financing transaction costs - Equity financing transaction costs represents the costs incurred, including for legal, professional fees for accountants, transaction fees, advisory fees, due diligence costs, and certain other professional fees that are directly related to an equity financing transaction.
+We exclude joint venture formation fees from our non-GAAP financial measures to provide a useful comparison of our operating results to prior periods and peer companies because such amounts vary significantly based on the magnitude of the joint venture and do not reflect our core operations. - Equity financing transaction costs - Equity financing transaction costs represents the costs incurred, including for legal professional and accountant fees, for accountants, transaction fees, advisory fees, due diligence costs, and certain other professional fees that are directly related to an equity financing transaction. - Equity method investment - Equity method investment represents our proportionate share of income or loss of unconsolidated variable interest entities.
+We exclude this from our non-GAAP financial measures to provide a useful comparison of our operating results to prior periods and to our peer companies because such amounts are not representative of our normal operating activities.

-The following table reconciles GAAP net loss to Adjusted EBITDA for the three and six months ended March 30, 2024 and March 25, 2023 (in thousands):
+The following table reconciles GAAP net loss to Adjusted EBITDA for the three and six nine months ended March 30, 2024 June 29, 2024 and March 25, 2023 June 24, 2023 (in thousands):